Motus est Vita

 Motion and Balance

-Motion, in our framing, does not mean bodily movement or physics in general.
-It means self-initiated change: the capacity to start a shift in attention, update a belief, or choose a response rather than merely fire a reflex.
+Motion, in our framing, points to something specific: self-initiated change.
+The capacity to start a shift in attention, update a belief, or choose a response with intent.

-We model this Motion through three interdependent capacities, each trainable, each measurable through its manifestation in embodied action: Initiation (beginning), Investigation (examining), and Integration (reconciling).
+We model this Motion through three interdependent capacities, each trainable and visible in how a person acts: Initiation (beginning), Investigation (examining), and Integration (reconciling).

 MQ = ³√